Peripli/specification/api.md

 This operation MUST fail if there are service instances associated with this service broker and neither the `force` nor the `cascade` flag are set.

-If the `cascade` flag is set, the Service Manager SHOULD try to delete all service bindings and service instances that have been provided by this service broker.
-This MAY result in dangling data in the Platforms.
-Using the `force` flag MAY leave service bindings and service instances in the data store behind.
-It MAY also result dangling data in the Platforms and service instances that are not accessible anymore.

 #### Route

 `DELETE /v1/service_brokers/:broker_id`